-- One or more of the company owners must have obtained a master’s degree in the field of life science research or equivalent qualification at the time of application.
+- One or more of the company owners must have obtained a master’s degree or equivalent qualification in the field of life science at the time of application.

-- If the application is approved, the main applicant must establish a company CVR-registered in Denmark before the start date of the Academy.
+- If the application is approved, the main applicant must establish a company in the CVR register in Denmark before the start date of the BAA.

-- Companies applying for the BAA Program must have obtained technical proof of concept and are about to step into the non-scientific fields of commercialization.
+- Companies applying for the BAA program must have obtained technical proof of concept and must be about to step into the non-scientific fields of commercialization.

 - Only one application is allowed per company per call.

-- Simultaneous applications for BAA and one of the other BII programs (Proof of Concept grants or Incubation convertible loans) are accepted.
+- Simultaneous applications for BAA and one of the other BII programs (either Proof of Concept grants or Creation House) are accepted.

-- Companies which have received investments are disqualified from applying (soft and nondilutive funding are accepted).
+- Companies which have received investments are disqualified from applying (soft and non-dilutive funding are accepted).
 Companies are encouraged to seek additional funding from other institutions to support the company’s acceleration.

 BAA participants receive three types of support during the BAA Program: A cash grant, training/mentoring and in-kind service offerings.

-A cash grant maximum of DKK 350,000 covers expenses related to participation in the BAA Program at a maximum of DKK 250,000 over a period of 3 months.
-The grant can be used to cover expenses for activities such as:
+A cash grant maximum of DKK 350,000 covers expenses related to participation in the BAA Program over a period of 3 months.
+The grant can be used to cover the following expenses: